ArthurProjectCorrea/monorepo-starter/.github/ISSUE_TEMPLATE/documentation.md

 ## 📚 Documentation Description

-Describe clearly and objectively:

-- What needs to be documented or improved?
+Describe the documentation need in detail:

-- What is the motivation or justification?
+- **What is missing or unclear?** (API, onboarding, usage, migration, troubleshooting, etc.)
+- **Target audience:** (New devs, backend, frontend, QA, external users, etc.)
+- **Format:** (Markdown, code comments, diagrams, guides, FAQ, etc.)
+- **Motivation:** (Why is this documentation needed?
+Is it a recurring doubt?
+Is it for onboarding?
+Is it for compliance?)
+- **Examples or references:** (Links to similar docs, code, or external references)
+- **Known pain points:** (Where do people usually get stuck?
+What is most confusing?)
-- What is out of scope (if anything)?
+- **What is out of scope?** (Anything intentionally not included)

 Example:

-> Document the authentication flow in docs/monorepo/auth.md
+> Add a migration guide for v3 to v4 in docs/monorepo/migration.md.
+Target: all devs.
+Format: markdown with code samples.
+Motivation: recurring confusion in onboarding.
+Out of scope: legacy features.

 ---

-## � Tasks
+## 📋 Documentation Checklist

+- [ ] Documentation need is clearly described and justified
+- [ ] Target audience and format defined
+- [ ] Examples or references provided (if possible)
-- [ ] Main documentation or update
+- [ ] Pain points or gaps identified
-- [ ] Validate technical accuracy
+- [ ] Technical accuracy validated
-- [ ] Review for clarity and accessibility
+- [ ] Clarity and accessibility reviewed
-- [ ] Validate in all affected packages/apps
-- [ ] Code review
+- [ ] Code review completed

 ---